deadlyjack/quickpage/readme.md

 ```

 The argument `pageName` and `componentName` shuld be valid javascript identifier.
-This cli is defined in `utils/create.js` file and uses some pre defined templates to create javascript, css and hbs file.
+This CLI is defined in `utils/create.js` file and uses some pre-defined templates to create javascript, CSS, and HBS files.
 These templates are in `utils/templates` directory.

 ### Remove or rename page and components

 #### Remove

-To remove previously added page use below command
+To remove the previously added page use the below command

 ```bash
 : yarn remove-page home
 ```

-To remove previously added component use below command
+To remove previously added component use the below command

 ```bash
 : yarn remove-component tile